thebadsektor/tc3202-3b-3/README.md

 ```

 ## Contributors

-List all the team members involved in the project.
-Include their roles and responsibilities:

 - **Antopina, Junie A**: Lead Developer, Backend Developer
 - **Delos Reyes, Genesis**: Backend Developer
 - **Gabot, Angelo**: Full Stack Developer